Coolest Homemade Robot Costume Ideas

 I cut holes in the box and screwed lights from front.
 Also, I used Pie tin pan cellophane (came in 3 colors) and battery operated Christmas lights (tape the battery to the box.).

 The 3 flashlights he turned on from the front (I made the holes, so they fit snuggly in the box).
 The knob on the robot costume that actually moves was from the middle of a strainer (bought at dollar store).
 I unscrewed and cut a hole in the box and screwed it right in.

 The head of the robot costume was made with a fry strainer (cut in pieces and used for eyes and mouth).
 For one antenna I used wire hanger wrapped in tinfoil and spray-painted; for the other antenna I used a toothpick holder.
-For the ears I used Ranch dressing containers spray-painted silver with shish kabob sticks glued in and foil covered chocolate balls (from a candy store).
+I used Ranch dressing containers for the ears and spray-painted silver with shish kabob sticks glued in and foil covered chocolate balls (from a candy store).